beynar/syncrostate/README.md

 - 🚀 **Powered by Yjs** - Industry-leading CRDT for conflict-free real-time collaboration
 - 🔒 **Type-Safe** - Full TypeScript support with rich type inference
 - 💫 **Svelte Native** - Works like regular Svelte state with fine-grained reactivity
-- 🎯 **Rich Data Types** - Support for primitives, arrays, objects, dates, enums, and more
+- 🎯 **Rich Data Types** - Support for primitives, arrays, objects, dates, enums, and sets
 - 🔌 **Provider Agnostic** - Works with Liveblocks, PartyKit, or any Yjs provider
 - ↩️ **Undo/Redo** - Built-in support for state history
 - 🎮 **Bindable** - Use `bind:value` like you would with any Svelte state